iandouglas/turing-pd/1706/holt.md

 Not mandatory, but HIGHLY suggested, see [resources](../resources.md) for details

-- When, with who
+- Week 3, Ian
-- When, with who
+- Week 4, Ian
 - When, with who